RockyCLK/week2-SQL/README.md

   Output table: tableFilmHighestRate.csv

 query queryAggFilmTitleGrpByRate.sql
-  Make a query to concatenate all the film titles and group them by rental rate Output table: tableAggFilmTitleGrpByRate
+  Make a query to concatenate all the film titles into a single string and group them by rental rate Output table: tableAggFilmTitleGrpByRate